bearkid6/FuckSchoolPYHomework/README.md

 # FuckSchoolPyHomework
-Just a level three college student's python homework who want to share the big faeces with everyone.
+Just a level three college student's python homework in order to share the big faeces with everyone.